-This policy is important for all Connecticut businesses.
-It covers common risks, including customer property damage and injuries.
+A commercial general liability policy is important for all Connecticut businesses.
+It covers common risks, including slip-and-fall injuries.
 Most commercial leases require this coverage.

-This policy helps Connecticut businesses survive data breaches and cyberattacks by paying for client notification costs, legal fees, and other related expenses.
+This type of insurance helps Connecticut businesses survive data breaches and cyberattacks by paying for client notification costs, legal fees, and other related expenses.

-This policy bundles property insurance and general liability insurance in one plan.
-It's often the most cost-effective type of commercial insurance for a Connecticut business.
+A BOP bundles commercial property insurance and general liability coverage in one plan.
+It's often the most cost-effective business insurance policy.

 This policy is required for business-owned vehicles in Connecticut.
 It covers injuries and property damage in an accident, along with vehicle theft, vandalism, and weather damage.

 Connecticut businesses with employees are required to carry workers’ compensation insurance.
 This policy covers medical bills for work-related injuries and illnesses, and also provides part of the wages lost while the employee is recovering.

 Household employees who work fewer than 26 hours per week, such as housekeepers and caregivers, are an exception.
 All other employees, whether they’re part-time, full-time, or seasonal, must be covered under an employer’s workers’ compensation insurance according to Connecticut law.